 POLICY FOR 24-HOUR VISITATION

 Howard University Upper classmen residing in all residence halls will be allowed overnight privileges for 24-hour visitation.
 Residents may have only (1) one overnight guest who must be a Howard University student.

-Residents must have a written agreement with their roommate(s) for overnight guests and must notify the Property Manager, Residence Hall Manager or Student Assistant of their agreement.
+Residents must have a written roommate agreement with their roommate(s) for overnight guests and must notify the Residence Hall Manager, Graduate Resident Assistant or Resident Assistant of their agreement.
 This written agreement must be signed by all suite mates with any guest stipulations that will be included in the agreement.
 If there is not a written roommate agreement on file, the room will not be allowed 24-hour visitation.

 Overnight guests must be received at the front desk before MIDNIGHT, Sunday through Thursday, and must depart the residence hall by NOON the following day.
 However, on weekends there are no check-in time restrictions for overnight guests.